Literotica-Downloader/Literotica-downloader/README.md

 # Literotica-downloader
 ![](https://github.com/Literotica-downloader/Literotica-downloader/blob/main/fpgrlimg.png?raw=true)
-Bash script that reads a file with URLs of single literotica stories and stores them as PDFs locally.
+Bash script that reads a file with URLs of single _literotica_ stories and stores them as PDFs locally.

 ## Dependencies
 + wkhtmltopdf
 + perl-exiftool
 + pdf-poppler-utils
-+ bash
 + recode
 + GNU coreutils (```cut```, ```rev```, ```grep```, ```curl```, ```xargs```, ...)

 ## Usage
 ```
-/path/to/literotica.sh /path/to/url/file /path/to/directory/to/download [ number of stories concurrently (default=1)]
+/path/to/literotica.sh /path/to/url/file /path/to/download/directory [number of stories to download concurrently (default=1)]
 ```
 urlfile should be literotica links separated by newline :